 Accident and incident data can reveal a lot of trends and patterns in the workplace.

 Over time, such data will help the employer in making an informed decision on how to improve the occupational health and safety management system.

-Accident and incident investigation is a very vital activity in the workplace.
+Accident and incident investigation is a vital activity in the workplace.

 When utilized properly, it puts the employer in a very good position to promote occupational health and safety in the workplace.

-Even though, some workers may choose not to report an incident or accident for some reasons.
+some workers may choose not to report an incident or accident for some reason.

-But the main responsibility lies on the employer to always promote the importance and benefits of reporting an incident on site.
+However, the main responsibility lies on the employer to always promote the importance and benefits of reporting an incident on-site.

 And that, in turn, will encourage a safe working environment